h2non/thread.js/README.md

 })
 ```

-Bind values will be available in the global namespace object
+Bind values will be available in the global namespace object (default to `env`)

 #### thread#flush()
 Return: `thread`